 You play as Lena Brodsky, a Jewish immigrant in 1907 New York.
 It’s a great teaching tool: Students quickly realize how difficult it can be to assimilate to a new country.
 The game includes an Educator Guide with lesson plans and primary sources.
 I recently spoke with Marc Ruppel, senior program officer at the NEH.
 Ruppel’s vision of games in classrooms happens to align with my findings in field research: Games—particularly those in the humanities (social studies, English language arts)—can be the hub, or centerpiece, of learning in a classroom.
+Games to Teach the Immigrant Experience In my social studies class, I teach an immigration unit that begins with BrainPOP’s Immigration and Citizenship videos.
+To frame themes of immigration, try iCivics’ free Immigration and Citizenship game.
 Minecraft: Education Edition.
 CK-12 Simulations.
 Games for Change: filtered to 7 and Up.
 Gamestar Mechanic.

 Games and Simulations.
 Thrill of the Catch Description: learn about water quality, create custom fish, and go virtual...

 Spark Games, Simulations and Virtual Labs Description: games and simulations covering weather, climate, atmospheric science, and...
 SimScientists Description: six simulations, developed for educational research, spanning three middle...